s-sd/system-II-vision/README.md

 <br/>

-### Results for cancer segmentation on medical images
+### Cancer segmentation on medical image experiments

 It also demonstrates the salient features of System II congition in humans, when evaluated for the challenging task of cancer segmentation on medical images, which can enable non-invasive cancer diagnoses but often requires extensive expertise and is plagued by limited data availability: